Dubai FAQ Driving in Dubai

 Non-residents and tourists driving in Dubai

-If you have an international driving licence from another country (not always necessary) and do not have a residence permit, then you can drive a rental car in Dubai (actually you can rent a car if you have a residence permit too but the point was that you don't need to get a temporary driving licence from Dubai Police to drive a rental car as a tourist).
-See the Dubai Car Rental page for more information.
+If you have an international driving licence from another country (not always necessary) and do not have a residence permit, then you can drive a rental car in Dubai (actually you can rent a car if you have a residence permit too but the point was that you don't need to get a temporary Dubai driving licence from Dubai Police to drive a rental car as a tourist).
+See the Dubai car hire page for more information.

 Do not drive a private car until you verify that you can - you will need a temporary licence from the police.
 Bring IDP (International Driving Permit or License), home country licence and a couple of hundred dhs.
 Also check with the insurance company that the car is insured while you drive it.